 Since 2003, Eric’s children have attended Seattle Public Schools.
 In that time, he has actively participated in their education, both directly and indirectly.
-He has volunteered in classrooms, sat on PTA and PTO boards, and served on District advisory committees.
-He has spoken out against school closures, in favor of funding our elementary counselors, and for moving waitlists at our schools.
+Eric has volunteered in classrooms, sat on PTA and PTO boards, and served on District advisory committees.
+He has spoken out against school closures, in favor of funding our elementary school counselors, and for bringing waitlisted students into their preferred schools.

 Eric is passionate about issues surrounding school enrollment and assignment boundaries.
 He has worked with community groups and served on district advisory committees since 2009, when the New Student Assignment Plan first drew new boundaries for Seattle schools.
 In that work, Eric saw the value of community feedback and bringing the broader community into the discussion.
 Local knowledge is absolutely critical in making fully informed decisions.